MAPF-Competition/web_resource/instructions.md

 The repo will be the place that you submit codes to.
 In the `My Submission` page, you can click "My Repo" to open your GitHub submission repo, which contains a copy of start kit implementation.

-To join the competition as a team, only one memeber of the team need to login to the competition website and add team members contacts in `Settings` page.
+To join the competition as a team, only one memeber of the team need to login to the competition website.
+Once login, `Settings` is available in the menu bar, which navigates to the `Settings` page.
+You can add team members and their contacts there.

 ## Clone Your Submission Repo